Hanoi at a glance

 2. Temple of Literature

 Temple of Literature is considered as one of the famous tourist destinations in Hanoi.
-Built-in 1070 under King Ly Thanh Tong, it is a place of worship of Confucius, Confucian scholars, scholars and sages.
-Temple of Literature is also considered as the first university in Vietnam to train talented people for the country.
-Up to now, Van Mieu Quoc Tu Giam has become a symbol of the thousand-years civilization and cultural cradle of Vietnam.
+Built in 1070 under King Ly Thanh Tong, it is a place of worship of Confucius, Confucian scholars, scholars and sages.
+Temple of Literature is also considered as the first university in Vietnam, which trained talented people for the country.
+Up to now, the temple has become a symbol of the thousand-years civilization cradle of Vietnam.

 The most significant number of tourists come to visit the Temple of Literature during the New Year.
-Everyone gathers here in the early days of spring to ask for letters only as a sign of good luck.
+Everyone gathers here in the early days of spring to ask for a letter as a sign of good luck.

 - Address: 58 Quoc Tu Giam Street, Dong Da District